Sunday, August 31, 1919

 And he was like a father to the hundreds of Jewish children who were taught in his orphanage schools.
 He spoke of all his little Yoseles and Khaneles with such affection and love!

 How many times did we see tears in his eyes during those days when we faced the prospect of being left without a groshen, without a bit of food, for so many infants.

 He was like a good father in his literary activities, too.
 Dinezon was the creator of the sentimental novel in Yiddish literature.
 His valiant tone, his tenderness and goodness can be felt in every line, in every word.
 His Shvartser yungermantshik was to Yiddish literature what Karamzin’s Bednaia Liza (Poor Liza) was to Russian literature.
-Both were created not so much to develop the taste of the reader as to awaken the heart, improve the _____, spread morality.
+Both were created not so much to develop the taste of the reader as to awaken the heart, improve the principles, spread morality.
 And readers shed many tears over both of them.

-There was hardly a Jewish home in Lithuania where Dinezon’s Shvartser yungermantshik was not read and tears not spilled over the bitter fate of the unfortunate “goodly and pleasant” Yosef and Roza who were brought down by the intrigues of the wicked, false, underhanded dark young man and all those like him who exist in our literature as a strict moralist and _____.
+There was hardly a Jewish home in Lithuania where Dinezon’s Shvartser yungermantshik was not read and tears not spilled over the bitter fate of the unfortunate “goodly and pleasant” Yosef and Roza who were brought down by the intrigues of the wicked, false, underhanded dark young man and all those like him who exist in our literature as a strict moralist and teacher of principles.
 But the realistic direction hardly got the upper hand and the belletristic began to be only an art form.
 Dinezon laid his pen aside and turned more to the writers than to the written.

 Goodness—that was the essence of his character and his works.